 API key generation for menu translation

 Next head over to your website and copy the URL.
 On the Linguise dashboard page, click on the Add domain button and paste your website’s URL.
-On the same page, select your source language along with the languages of the regions you intend to target (you have over 80 options to select from!).
+On the same page, select your source language along with the languages of the regions you intend to target (you have over 80 languages available to select from!).
 Click on next at the bottom of the page to generate your API key on the next page.

 After you have created your account you get one month free trial, no credit card requested, to get a sense of the quality of service you will be receiving.
 Next, copy the cryptographically generated key to your clipboard, this is your API key which you will use to activate the service.